gbabbitt/ATOMDANCE-comparative-protein-dynamics/README.md

 more on UCSF ChimeraX
 https://www.rbvi.ucsf.edu/chimerax/

-version 2.0 introduces the AAV (atomdance audio-vuslizer) for data sonification of protein interactions.
-It has a stand-alone GUI (AAV.py) to run MD simulations, extract trajectory, and analyze the time course of the simulation creating a sound file, spectrogram/sonogram, and movie file.
-See software landing site for more details.
-This additional software has 4 python module dependencies (opencv-python, soundfile, pydub, moviepy)
 FOR OUR CODE:
 python module dependencies (os, getopt, sys, threading, random, re, chimerax.core.commands) python modules to be installed (PyQt5, numpy, scipy, pandas, sklearn, scikit-learn, matplotlib, patchworklib, plotnine, progress, pinguoin, networkx, parmed and netCDF4)